Frequently asked questions

 Having the COVID-19 vaccine and getting immunised will help you protect yourself, your family and your community.

 Territorians have a great record of being immunised and some of the highest rates in the country.
 The COVID-19 vaccine will be voluntary and free.

 You will receive the vaccine available at time of your appointment.
-The AstraZeneca vaccine is recommended for people over 50 years of age.
-The Pfizer vaccine is recommended for people under 50 years of age.
+The AstraZeneca vaccine is recommended for people 60 years of age and over.
+The Pfizer vaccine is recommended for people aged 16-59.

 Vaccines work to strengthen a person’s immune system by training it to recognise and fight against specific germs that can cause serious illnesses, like COVID-19.

 Vaccines insert weakened or inactivated virus into the body, so that the immune system can recognise these germs as being foreign and start to create antibodies to protect against future infection.
 Vaccines are a safe way of triggering an immune response in the body without causing illness.

 If you come into contact with the disease in the future, your body remembers it and your immune system works to quickly stop the disease from developing.

 You are far less likely to catch a virus or disease if you have been vaccinated.
 Immunisation not only protects you but protects your family and those in the community by reducing the spread of the virus.

 Ingredients for the COVID-19 vaccines approved for use in Australia are listed on the Australian Register of Therapeutic Goods.

 There is no formaldehyde or toxic substances in the approved COVID-19 vaccines.